Superconvergent Gradient Recovery for Virtual Element Methods: Conclusion

 \section{Conclusion}

-In this paper, a superconvergent gradient recovery method for the virtual element method is introduced.
-The proposed post-processing technique uses only the degrees of freedom which is the only data directly obtained from the virtual element method.
+In this paper, a superconvergent gradient recovery method for the virtual element methods is introduced.
+The proposed post-processing technique uses only the degrees of freedom which are the only data directly obtained from the virtual element methods.
 It generalizes the idea of polynomial preserving recovery \cite{ZN2005, NZ2005} to general polygonal meshes.
 Theoretically, we prove the proposed gradient recovery method is bounded and consistent.
 It meets the standard of a good gradient recovery technique in \cite{AO2000}.
-Numerically, we validate the superconvergence of the recovered gradient using the virtual element solution on several different types of general polygonal meshes including concave and unstructured meshes.
+Numerically, we validated the superconvergence of the recovered gradient using the virtual element solution on several different types of general polygonal meshes including meshes with non-convex elements.
 In the future, it would be interesting to present a theoretical proof of those superconvergence for the virtual element method.

-Its capability of serving as {\it a posteriori } error estimator is also exploited.
-The asymptotical exactness of the recovery-based {\it a posteriori} error estimators is numerically verified by three benchmark problems.
+Its capability of serving as {\it a posteriori} error estimators is also exploited.
+The asymptotic exactness of the recovery-based {\it a posteriori} error estimator is numerically verified by three benchmark problems.
 To the best of our knowledge, it is the first recovery-based {\it a posteriori} error estimator for the virtual element methods.
-Compared to the existing residual type {\it a posteriori } error estimators, it has several advantages: First, it is simple in both the idea and implementation, which makes it is more realistic for practical problems; Second, the unique characterization of the error estimator is the asymptotical exactness, which prevails over all other {\it a posteriori } error estimators in the literature for the virtual element methods.
+Compared to the existing residual type {\it a posteriori} error estimators, it has several advantages: (i) it is simple in both the idea and implementation, which makes it more realistic for practical applications; (ii) the unique characterization of the error estimator is asymptotic exactness, which prevails over all other {\it a posteriori} error estimators in the literature for the virtual element methods.

 The application of gradient recovery is not limited to adaptive methods.
-It has also been applied to many other fields, like enhancing eigenvalues\cite{NZZ2006, NZ2012, GZZ2017} and designing new numerical methods for higher order PDEs\cite{CGZZ2017, GZZ2018, GZZ2018b}.
-We will make use of those advantages of gradient recovery to study more interesting real application problems in the future work.
+It has also been applied to many other fields, like enhancing eigenvalues\cite{NZZ2006, NZ2012, GZZ2017} and designing new numerical methods for higher order PDEs\cite{CGZZ2017, GZZ2018, GZZ2018b, XGZ2019}.
+We will make use of those advantages of gradient recovery to study more interesting real application problems in future work.